johnmalek312/llama-index-supervisor/README.md

 # 🤖 llama-index-supervisor

 A Python library for creating hierarchical multi-agent systems using [LlamaIndex](https://github.com/run-llama/llama_index).
-Inspired by LangGraph's supervisor, this package provides a framework for orchestrating specialized agents within the LlamaIndex ecosystem.

-Hierarchical systems are a type of multi-agent architecture where specialized agents are coordinated by a central **supervisor** agent.
-The supervisor controls task delegation, making decisions about which agent or tool to invoke based on the current conversation context and task requirements.
+Hierarchical systems are a type of multi-agent architecture where specialized agents are coordinated by a central supervisor agent.
+The supervisor controls all communication flow and task delegation, making decisions about which agent to invoke based on the current context and task requirements. (inspired by [Langgraph Supervisor](https://github.com/langchain-ai/langgraph-supervisor-py))

 ## Features